wp-plugins/seriously-simple-spam-blocker/readme.txt

 = But seriously, when are more features coming? =

 Soon.
-More options are coming, such as which pages to block on, how strict you want your filtering, etc.
+More options are coming, such as which pages to block on, compatibility with Jetpack/other major contact form  plugins, etc..

 == Screenshots ==